Puttrix/Trafficinator/README.md

   - **Site search simulation** with configurable probability and realistic search terms
   - **Outlinks and downloads tracking** with external URLs and file downloads
   - **Custom events tracking** with click events and random user interactions
   - **Extended visit durations** of 1-8 minutes for realistic engagement metrics
+  - **Traffic source diversification** with search engines, social media, referrals, and direct traffic
+  - **Global visitor simulation** with realistic country distribution using authentic IP ranges

 - **High-volume traffic**
   - Configurable to produce **20,000+ visits/day**